-There is a wide variety of well tested and effective medications that can reduce the dangers and discomfort of alcohol withdrawal.
+There is a wide variety of well-tested and effective medications that can reduce the dangers and discomfort of alcohol withdrawal.
+At our rehab centers in Georgia, we work with our clients to find the medications that will be most helpful for their particular situation.
 The most effective medications will vary from person to person, as everybody responds to medications in their own way.

 Medications for Acute Alcohol Withdrawal

-- Benzodiazepines: The most commonly used benzodiazepines for alcohol withdrawal include lorazepam, diazepam, and chlordiazepoxide.
+- Benzodiazepines.
+The most commonly used benzodiazepines for alcohol withdrawal include lorazepam, diazepam, and chlordiazepoxide.
 This class of drugs will reduce the dangers and discomfort of withdrawal since they are cross-tolerant to alcohol and work on some of the same neurotransmitters.
-They also exhibit sedative-hypnotic effects which can also result in lessened anxiety, decreased tremors, lower risk of seizure, and a lower likelihood to suffer delirium tremens.
-4
+They also exhibit sedative-hypnotic effects which can result in lessened anxiety, decreased tremors, lower risk of seizures, and a lower likelihood to suffer delirium tremens.

-- Carbamazepine: An anticonvulsant medication used to treat mild to moderate withdrawal, it can reduce the possibility of a seizure and can lessen cravings for alcohol.
-This medication is thought to work on the same inhibitory neurotransmitter (GABA) as alcohol, so it may reduce some of the psychological discomforts of withdrawal as well.
-5, 6
+- Carbamazepine.
+An anticonvulsant medication used to treat mild to moderate withdrawal.
+It can reduce the possibility of a seizure and can lessen cravings for alcohol.
+This medication is thought to work on the same inhibitory neurotransmitter (GABA) as alcohol.
+It may reduce some of the psychological discomforts of withdrawal as well.

-- Gabapentin: This medication may be as effective as lorazepam for preventing seizures during withdrawal.
-It has also been shown to reduce anxiety, insomnia, and reduce the risk of dangerous complications during acute alcohol withdrawal.
-5, 7
+- Gabapentin.
+This medication may be as effective as lorazepam for preventing seizures during withdrawal.
+It also reduces anxiety, insomnia, and the risk of dangerous complications during acute alcohol withdrawal.

-- Baclofen: This drug acts as a muscle relaxant and has been used to reduce the severity of withdrawal symptoms and may be able to reduce cravings.
+- Baclofen.
+This drug acts as a muscle relaxant and has been used to reduce the severity of withdrawal symptoms.
+It may be able to reduce cravings as well.

 Medications for Post Acute Alcohol Withdrawal

-The symptoms of post-acute alcohol withdrawal are much less severe and dangerous than the acute phase although they can last much longer.
-These are typically neurological in nature and can include anxiety, depression, sleep problems, and mood disorders.
+The symptoms of post-acute alcohol withdrawal are much less severe and dangerous than the acute phase, although they can last much longer.
+These are typically neurological in nature and include anxiety, depression, sleep problems, and mood disorders.
 Medication can help manage the symptoms, but the brain and body will take time to heal.
-Some of the most commonly used medications include:
+Some of the most used medications include:

-- Naltrexone: One of the oldest medications that is FDA approved to treat alcohol withdrawal, naltrexone can reduce cravings for alcohol.
+- Naltrexone.
+One of the oldest medications that is FDA approved to treat alcohol withdrawal.
+It can reduce cravings.

-- Antidepressants: SSRI antidepressants have been found to be extremely helpful in managing depression and anxiety.
-These can help reduce the negative psychological symptoms while the brain recovers.
+- Antidepressants.
+SSRI antidepressants are helpful in managing depression and anxiety.
+These can help reduce negative psychological symptoms while the brain recovers.

-- Propanolol: Originally a blood pressure medication, it is also known to reduce anxiety and is usually tolerated well over an extended period of time.
+- Propanolol.
+Originally a blood pressure medication, it is also known to reduce anxiety.
+This drug is usually tolerated well over an extended period of time.

-- Disulfiram: This drug changes the way the body metabolizes alcohol which can make someone feel sick or vomit when they drink.
-It is frequently used in alcohol addiction treatment programs.
+- Disulfiram.
+This drug changes the way the body metabolizes alcohol and can make someone feel sick or vomit when they drink.